Dany Goldraij

 How Many People Speak English In Europe?

-Europe is home to roughly 212 million English speakers, and nearly every country in the continent has a sizable population.
+Europe has roughly 212 million English speakers, and nearly every country has a sizable population.
 As mentioned, English is often used as a lingua franca between people who don’t necessarily speak it as a first language, and nowhere is that truer than in Europe.

 How Many People Speak English In Africa?

-As in the Caribbean, a number of African countries have English as an official language because of colonialism.
+As in the Caribbean, several African countries have English as an official language because of colonialism.
 In all of Africa — a population of about 1.2 billion — only 6.5 million people speak English as their native language.

 How Many People Speak English In Asia?

-Asia has relatively few native English speakers, but a large number of people speak English as a second or foreign language.
+Asia has relatively few native English speakers, but many people speak English as a second or foreign language.

 How Many People Speak English In Oceania?

 Across Oceania, there are over 30 million English speakers.
-The majority of Australians are native speakers, with about 22.2 million in total.
+Most Australians are native speakers, with about 22.2 million in total.
 In New Zealand, there are approximately 4 million English speakers (most New Zealanders speak a dialect of English known as New Zealand English).
 Papua New Guinea adds another 3.2 million English speakers, and Fiji has 200,000.

 Is the English language spoken in Russia?